This add-on is operated by Stackhero

 });

-You can also visit the Heroku Dashboard, select your application, and then select Stackhero for Redis from the Add-ons menu.
+or by visiting the Heroku Dashboard and selecting the application in question.
+Select Stackhero for Redis from the Add-ons menu.

 Use the heroku addons:upgrade